NVIDIA/ContrastiveLosses4VRD/README.md

 | RelDN, w/o contrastive losses  |  VGG16            | 20.8     | 28.1     | 32.5      |
 | RelDN, full                    |  VGG16            | 21.1     | 28.3     | 32.7      |
 | RelDN, full                    |  ResNext-101-FPN  | 22.5     | 31.0     | 36.7      |

 \*"RelDN" is the relationship detection model we proposed in the paper.
-\*We add frequency bias in our model by default.
+\*We use the frequency prior in our model by default.
 \*Results of "Graph-RCNN" are directly copied from [their repo](https://github.com/jwyang/graph-rcnn.pytorch).
 \[1\] [Zellers, Rowan, et al. "Neural motifs: Scene graph parsing with global context."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.](http://openaccess.thecvf.com/content_cvpr_2018/html/Zellers_Neural_Motifs_Scene_CVPR_2018_paper.html)
 \[2\] [Yang, Jianwei, et al. "Graph r-cnn for scene graph generation."
 Proceedings of the European Conference on Computer Vision (ECCV).
 2018.](http://openaccess.thecvf.com/content_ECCV_2018/html/Jianwei_Yang_Graph_R-CNN_for_ECCV_2018_paper.html)